 Dr. Thomas Egenes, PhD, Author of “Introduction to Sanskrit – Parts 1 and 2″, Co-author of ‘The Upanishads – a New Translation”.

-“Dear Sai Ganesh, thank you for the wonderful job you are doing with Sanskrit teaching.
+“Dear Sai, thank you for the wonderful job you are doing with Sanskrit teaching.
 This is a great opportunity to not just learn the Sanskrit language but also to connect with Vedic culture.” ~ Student group in the US

-Sharing our recording of the ‘Atma Shatakam’, a revered Sanskrit poem composed by Sri Adi Shankaracharya in the 8th Century, sung by Sai Ganesh Nagpal.
+Sharing Sai Ganesh Nagpal’s rendition of the ‘Atma Shatakam’, a revered Sanskrit poem composed by Sri Adi Shankaracharya in the 8th Century.
 The Sanskrit verses of the Shatakam, also known as ‘Nirvana Shatakam’, or the six verses of enlightenment, draw the listener inwards to a place of meditative silence.
 The verses are a treatise in themselves on the ‘Advaita Vedanta’ philosophy.
 These immortal words repeated at the end of each verse – ‘Chidananda Roopaha Shivoham Shivoham’ – speak of a profound truth to meditate upon.
 ‘I am Bliss Consciousness, I am Shiva, I am Shiva’.
+A study of Sanskrit brings a unique understanding and appreciation of ancient texts such as the Atma Shatakam.